Easy Lo Mein

 - In a large pot of boiling water, cook noodles according to package instructions; drain well.

-- Heat olive oil in a large skillet or wok over medium high heat.
+- Heat olive oil in a large cast iron skillet over medium high heat.
 Add garlic, mushrooms, bell pepper and carrot.
 Cook, stirring frequently, until tender, about 3-4 minutes.
 Stir in snow peas and spinach until the spinach has wilted, about 2-3 minutes.

 - Stir in egg noodles and soy sauce mixture, and gently toss to combine.